 This was a very hostile and negative place to work.
-The doctor carried such a negative energy that the negativity seeped out of the doctor's pores and reflected on my boss's face.
-It's as if I was working for crypt keeper.
+The chiropractor carried such negative energy that the negativity seeped out my boss's face.
+It was like working for the Crypt Keeper.

 I was barely trained.
 I only learned things I was supposed to be responsible for by being criticized for not having done the thing I did not know I was supposed to do.
 The Chiropractor got off on belittling me and almost couldn't wait for me to make a mistake to get a good laugh.
 My boss literally laughed at me all the time.

 There were daily dramatic passive aggressive scenes about things I didn't do, things I was never even told I needed to do, just pure outrage and disbelief that I hadn't done them.

 This job began to snuff out my will to live...and I lived in paradise.
 This job cancelled it out.

-While Indigos are sensitive to harsh cleaning products, they are as equally sensitive to filth.
+While Indigos are sensitive to chemicals and scents in cleaning products, they are as equally sensitive to filth.

-There was one older patient that would always request a new towel before she laid down (rightfully so) and one day there wasn't any.
-So I made due and used a patient robe.
+There was one elderly patient that would always request a new towel before she laid down (rightfully so) and one day there wasn't any.
+So I made due and used a patient robe instead.

-That robe was later thrown at me by the doctor while demanding to know who had put the robe there (I was the only other person that worked there).
+This enraged my boss.
+She threw that robe at me and demanded to know who had put it there.
+(I was the only other person that worked there).

-Yes, I was just assaulted and am daily verbally abused but I should feel lucky I have a job, right?
-I mean $9.00 with no benefits - I should be so grateful.
+Yes, I was just assaulted by my boss and am verbally abused daily but I should feel lucky that I have a job, right?
+I mean $9.00 an hour with no benefits - I should be so grateful.

 I have found working for others to be so demoralizing and humiliating.
-I know I can't be the only one that feels this way but why am I the only one I know determined to do something about it?
+I know that I can't be the only one that feels this way.
+But why am I the only one I know determined to do something about it?

 Everyday I go to work my spirit dies.
 This is not a life.
 Time is too precious to waste on doing something you don't want to do with people you don't want to know.